 The region celebrates a variety of religious and cultural festivals including Holi – Spring Festival (February/March); Diwali – Festival of Lights (October/November); Mahashivratri – Hindu festival celebrating the marriage of Lord Shiva and his wife Parvati (February/March); Id-ul-Fitr – Muslim Festival marking the end of Ramadan, the Islamic holy month of fasting (June/July); Liberation Day - a festival celebrated region wide to mark the end of Portuguese rule (December 19th); Nariyal Poornima - regional festival, also known as the Coconut Full Moon signifying the end of the monsoon season and the beginning of the fishing season for the fishermen.
 During this festivals the seashores are gathered with crowds of people offering coconuts to the sea as a symbol of thanksgiving.

 The handicrafts of the region are known for old mat weaving tradition, ivory carving and household items made from tortoise shell, etc.

 The cuisine of the region has strong Gujarat and Portuguese influence.
 Fresh catch fish and seafood are popular foods.
-Some of the dishes prepared on festive occasions include Puri (unleavened deep-fried Indian bread), Lapse (cracked wheat pudding), etc. The Banana Lassi (preparation from curd, a sweet diluted drink) is popular beverage.
+Some of the dishes prepared on festive occasions include puri (unleavened deep-fried Indian bread), lapse (cracked wheat pudding), etc. Banana Lassi (curd drink) is a popular beverage.